DOT Reasonable Suspicion Testing for Managers and Supervisors Part I Safety Training Video

 Details

-Everyone knows that alcohol, drugs and driving don’t mix.
-Yet drivers who are “under the influence” are still a major cause of accidents.
-To help ensure that drivers of commercial vehicles as well as other transportation employees with “safety sensitive” jobs such as mechanics and warehouse workers stay drug- and alcohol-free, the Federal Transportation Employee Testing Act requires motor carriers to establish rigorous drug and alcohol testing programs.
+To help ensure that drivers of commercial vehicles are drug and alcohol-free, the Federal Transportation Employee Testing Act requires motor carriers to establish rigorous drug and alcohol testing programs.
+These regulations include reasonable suspicion testing, which lets employers refer employees for testing if they think that an employee may be under the influence of drugs or alcohol.
 This two-part course has been created to satisfy the DOT’s 2-Hour Reasonable Suspicion training requirements.

 Areas covered in the program include: